basudevm23/Local-Document-Translator/README.md

 Now upload all files and start processing.
 Create a new excel file with only the fields mentioned as column and upload it.
 After processing, the tool will automatically fill them.

-The following is how it will look after processing, it will also lead to download the filled excel file.
+The following is how it will look after processing, it will also lead you to download the filled up excel file.
 (The names visible in the frontend have been modified).

 <img width="1027" height="422" alt="image" src="https://github.com/user-attachments/assets/226d34e2-aadb-4657-aae2-1a2fc811f88b" />